redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ### Connecting custom data
 #### Add new source / fetcher
-We will use words `source` and `fetcher`. Сonsider them to be synonymous.
+We will use words `source` and `fetcher`.
+Consider them to be synonymous.

 ##### Select a name for the new source
 First, you should select a name for your source.